 Term life insurance provides a lump sum payment to your nominated beneficiaries (your spouse and children, for example) when you die or are diagnosed with a terminal illness.
 It can help your loved ones to pay any debts that you may have together (such as a mortgage), and for parents it can help provide for the future needs of your children (such as schooling costs, which can be considerable).
 It can also provide a lump sum of money that your partner could potentially invest to help provide for their future needs.

-Additionally, if you’re diagnosed with a terminal illness, a life insurance payout could help your family to cover the medical costs associated with hospital care or treatment.
+If you’re diagnosed with a terminal illness, a life insurance payout could help your family to cover the medical costs associated with hospital care or treatment.

 The name “term” life insurance refers to the fact that this kind of policy only provides coverage for a set term.
 If you die or develop a terminal illness within the covered term, you or the beneficiaries under the policy can make a claim and – if it’s approved – receive a benefit.
 However, no benefit will be paid outside of the covered term.
 This is in contrast to whole life insurance – a type of cover no longer sold in Australia – which came with a fixed premium and typically covered the policyholder for their entire life, so long as they continued to pay their premiums.